 This degree accepts high performing students from recognised feeder streams aiming to offer comprehensive preparation for a rewarding working life as a foundation doctor in the NHS and your career beyond.
 Our course is structured over five years to allow you to acquire knowledge, clinical skills and professional attitudes within an integrated spiral curriculum.
 Our aim is to produce great clinicians who understand people and the environment in which we live.

-This degree is open to those on our recognised feeder streams within one of the following degrees:
+This degree is only for those on our recognised feeder streams graduating with one of the following degrees:

 - BMedSci Degree from the University of Bangor (B100)

 - BSc (Hons) Medical Sciences Degree from the University of South Wales (B901)